ochsenfeld-lab/adaptive_sampling/docs/source/sampling_tools.rst

 Multiple methods based on extended system dynamics are implemented, with differ in how the bias potential :math:`U^{bias}(\lambda,t)` is constructed:

- * `eABF`: extended adaptive biasing force
+ * `eABF`: extended adaptive biasing force (Ref: https://doi.org/10.1021/acs.jpcb.6b10055)
- * `WTMeABF`: applies both the WTM and ABF bias potentials to the extended system
+ * `WTMeABF`: applies both the WTM and ABF bias potentials to the extended system (Ref: https://doi.org/10.1021/acs.accounts.9b00473)
- * `OPESeABF`: applies both the OPES and ABF bias potentials to the extended system
+ * `OPESeABF`: applies both the OPES and ABF bias potentials to the extended system (Ref: https://doi.org/10.1021/acs.jctc.5c00395)

 The different types of extended-system dynamics can be used as follows: